InspectlyMads/cameraly/README.md

 ### Prerequisites

 Ensure you have:
-- Flutter SDK (2.10.0 or higher)
+- Flutter SDK (3.16.0 or higher)
-- Dart SDK (2.16.0 or higher)
+- Dart SDK (3.6.1 or higher)
 - For iOS: Xcode 13.0+, iOS 11.0+
-- For Android: Android Studio, minSdkVersion 21+
+- For Android: minSdkVersion 21+

 ### Installation